By Stefania Spezzati and Oliver Hirt

 Investors are also increasingly seeking insurance against a sudden crash in stocks, fearing that more tumult is in store for markets.
 Gold prices rose by more than 1% as the banking sector tremors drove investors towards “safe haven” assets.

-Authorities have repeatedly tried to emphasise that the current turmoil is different to the global financial crisis 15 years ago as banks are better capitalised and funds more easily available – but their assurances have often fallen on deaf ears.
+Authorities have repeatedly tried to emphasise that the current turmoil is different than the global financial crisis 15 years ago as banks are better capitalised and funds more easily available – but their assurances have often fallen on deaf ears.

 In an unusual move, the ECB held an ad hoc supervisory board meeting, its second this week, to discuss the stresses and volatility in the banking sector.